 The dBadge noise dosemeter mounts on the worker's clothing and monitors the noise exposure throughout the working day.
 All models of the dBadge meet the requirements of the European and UK noise at work regulations and the Controlling Noise at Work guidelines offered by the HSE.
 They also satisfy regulations in the USA, Canada and the rest of the world, making them ideal for multi-national companies.

-The lowest cost version is the Classic, which measures all the parameters required by the regulations.
-The newer dBadge2 adds a colour screen, even more measurements, updated software and ways to check the integrity of the measurement, such as motion sensor, detailed time history (graph of sound levels over time) and even audio recording in the PLUS and PRO versions.
+The latest version, the dBadge2, has a colour screen, even more measurements, updated software and ways to check the integrity of the measurement, such as motion sensor, detailed time history (graph of sound levels over time) and even audio recording in the PLUS and PRO versions.

 When it comes to measuring noise in the workplace, there are two options: a hand-held sound level meter or a noise dosemeter.
 The dosemeter (like the dBadge) is the best option when workers are moving between locations, between different pieces of machinery, or are working in an area that makes it difficult or dangerous to follow them round with a sound level meter.
 In these cases, rather than making lots of spot measurements with a sound level meter and then calculating the worker's noise exposure (LEP,d), a dosemeter monitors for the full working shift and provides you with these parameters.

 If you need both a sound level meter and noise dosimeters then please have a look at our Combination Kits.